 For most of the exercises, there is a source code program that you can use.
 The source code is generally available in a C, C++, FORTRAN77 and FORTRAN90 version, so you can stick with your favorite language.
-You can access the codes by using a browser.
+You can access a copy of each code by using a browser.
 For each exercise, there is a corresponding web page that lets you get a copy of the code.